 I can give Panama the greatest "reference" available to me.
 I have moved here myself, on a half-time basis four years while I was running a business in the US and nine years full-time, soon to be a decade..
 If you revisit this website over time, you will "move" with me and get a taste of what this means.

 I listed the Three Great Fears briefly.
 Let me do the same for the Three Great Benefits.

-- You can live very comfortably in Panama on a much reduced income that would never meet your needs in your home country.
+- You can live very comfortably in Panama on a reduced income that for so many people would never meet their needs in their home country.